-In June 2011, total consolidated assets amounted to R\$5.2 billion, relatively flat compared to June 2010, as part of the shifts promoted in bank's business mix.
 The bank maintains a vigilant liquidity approach, maintaining a conservative cash position built on government securities.
 Funding is largely composed of time deposits, with low reliance on foreign currency lines.
-With a low leverage ratio of 1.3x (credit portfolio over equity) out of a limit of 3 times, both Tier 1 and total capital ratio stood at high 23.86%, leaving substantial room to support growth.
+With a low leverage ratio of 1.8x (credit portfolio over equity) with management indicating a cap of 3 times as the bank expands, both Tier 1 and total capital ratio stood at high 22%, leaving substantial room to support growth.